Jack Molinas: College career

 He attended Columbia University from 1950 to 1953 where he played basketball.
-In the 1952-1953 season he was the captain of Columbia's team and led the team in scoring.
+In the 1952–1953 season he was the captain of Columbia's team and led the team in scoring.
 In 1953, he set a team record for most points scored in a game—a mark that was eclipsed a few years later by Chet Forte.
+During his time in Columbia, he was measured to have a genius-level I.Q. of 175.
+He also had some involvement in the CCNY point-shaving scandal back when he played college basketball, though he was never caught while he played for Columbia.

 Professional career

-The Fort Wayne Pistons drafted him third in the 1953 NBA Draft and played in 32 games before the league banned him for wagering on Pistons games.
-Molinas was selected for the 1954 NBA All-Star Game but was suspended at the time of the game and was replaced by teammate Andy Phillip.
+The Fort Wayne Pistons drafted him third in the 1953 NBA draft.
+He played in 32 games before the league banned him for wagering on Pistons games.
+Molinas was selected for the 1954 NBA All-Star Game, but was suspended at the time of the game and was replaced by teammate Andy Phillip.
 He later sued the NBA for $3 million, claiming the league's ban was an unreasonable restraint of trade.
 Judge Irving Kaufman ruled against him in the case.
+Molinas would be the last active player to be banned from the NBA for gambling until 2024, 70 years later, when Jontay Porter was banned from the NBA for his own involvement in gambling on NBA games in which he played.

 Molinas played in the Eastern Professional Basketball League (EPBL) from 1954 to 1962 for the Williamsport Billies, Hazleton Hawks and Wilkes-Barre Barons.
 He was selected as the EPBL Most Valuable Player in 1956.
 Molinas was a five-time All-EPBL First Team selection (1955–1958, 1960) and two-time Second Team selection (1959, 1961).
 He served as a player-coach for the Hawks during the 1960–61 season.

-After his playing career, he entered the Brooklyn Law School from where he graduated with a law degree.
+After his playing career was nearing its end, he entered the Brooklyn Law School, graduating with a law degree.
 Before his admission to law school, the Bronx County District Attorney investigated his case and concluded that he had not committed a crime.
 The bar association also reviewed his case and admitted him to the New York Bar.